 Calories have been calculated using an online calculator.
 Nutritional information offered on Honest Food Talks is for general information purposes and are only rough estimations.

-We hope you enjoy making this delightful dish!
+We hope you enjoy making this delightful cucumber kimchi dish.
 Be sure to share what you pair this side dish with, tag us on @honestfoodtalks and give us a follow!